endurodave/CoreDump/README.md

 ## Stack Backtrace Capture (Linux)

 The Linux version relies upon `backtrace` and `backtrace_symbol`.
-Optionally you could can store the function names instead of addresses using `symbols[i]`.
+Optionally you can store the function names instead of addresses using `symbols[i]`.

 ```cpp
 #ifdef USE_LINUX_BACKTRACE